cawel/notes-binder/en/world/history/The Modern World - Global History since 1760/7 - The Great Acceleration (1890-1910).md

   * secular
   * modern military
   * retain empire for power/profit, and also to uplift
-  * protectionist: govt't & corporations
+  * protectionist: govt & corporations
   * close relationship with corporations
   * government-led reforms
   * support 'professionals' and modern businessmen